exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 First, we need to define the structures required to implement the API endpoints.
 For our Timestamping service, we will define the following three structures:

-- the `TimestampQuery` structure which contains only the hash of the timestamping transaction:
+- the `TimestampQuery` structure which contains the hash of a
+  timestamp:

   ```rust
   pub struct TimestampQuery {